 'The Dress I Never Saw' - 2019 - For Sale

 'The bananaman' - 2016 - For Sale

 Scene about hard labor in the Amazon.
-This took place in Iquitos, Peru.
+The man is physically absorbed by his trade.
+This scene took place in Iquitos, Peru.

 'Fatal borders' - 2012 - Destroyed

 Being born on the wrong side of a particular arbitrary border can be a sad matter.

 Installation about leaving your country of origin.
 In this case, the group of people leaves because of life threatening danger.
 There is a fragile string attached to the place they leave from.
 The question is, how many strings will keep intact?
 Probably most of them will never get back to this dark and barren spot.
 But who knows.